tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 `zcat`/`gzcat` are used as the files are gzipped. `|` "pipes" the output to `wc -l` which counts the number of lines.

-Results in these files are only shown for SNPs with MAF>0.
-The SNPs are a subset of the HapMap panel, there seems to be a bias to polymorphoic EUR SNPs.
+Results in these files are only shown for SNPs with MAF>0 and are a random subset of HapMap SNPs.
+### Questions?
+* Which population has the most polymorphic SNPs?
+* Which population has the least polymorphic SNPs?
+* Why do you think this bias exists?
+* Which population would you expect to have the most polymorphic SNPs if SNPs were ascertained from 1000G?

 Take a look a look at the files, e.g.
 ```
 zcat data/pop_AFR/sumstats/AFR.chr19.glm.linear.gz | head
 zcat data/pop_AFR/sumstats/AFR_half.chr19.glm.linear.gz | head